veerajongit/veerajongit/README.md

 ### I work as a Full Stack Developer with strong backend skills.
 I'm based in Sydney, Australia.

-### Since 2012 I've been living and breathing web development, have created wide variety on websites, web apps and mobile apps using web technologies.
+### Since 2012 I've been living and breathing web development, have created wide variety of websites, web apps and mobile apps using web technologies.

 > ### _"Programming is the new wizardry."_